 Welcome To The Yukon!

 Unlike many other destinations, no trail permit is required to use the snowmobile trails in the Yukon.
-There is a Whitehorse Safe Snowmobiler Card that is required to ride within the Whitehorse city limits, however this requirement does not apply to non-Whitehorse residents who are visiting for two weeks or less.
+There is a Whitehorse Safe Snowmobiler Card required to ride within the Whitehorse city limits, however this does not apply to anyone who is not a resident of Whitehorse and in the city for less than two weeks.
 For more information on rules and regulations, please see our Snowmobile Bylaws page.

-Although the Yukon is typically known as a summer destination for tourists, it’s also an excellent place to come for winter fun.
-In addition to snowmobiling, you can partake in dog sledding, downhill skiing, cross country skiing, ice fishing, see the Aurora Borealis (northern lights), enjoy some of our famous winter events, and much more.
-For those looking to relax you can soak in our hot springs, enjoy some of our award winning local beer, or just sit back and hang out at one of our many coffee shops, pubs or restaurants.
-For anyone looking to do some business the Yukon also has a wide variety of hotels and meeting places offering year-round service.
+Although the Yukon is typically known as a summer destination, it’s also an excellent place to come for winter fun.
+In addition to great snowmobiling, while you’re here you can also partake in dog sledding, do some downhill or cross country skiing, try ice fishing, go on a bush plane flight tour, see the aurora borealis, learn about our unique culture and colourful history through our many museums and cultural centres, experience some of our famous winter events, and much more.
+If you just want to relax you can stroll through our historic towns, enjoy some delicious Yukon-roasted coffee, sample our award winning local beers, soak in our pools and hot springs, or enjoy a meal at one of our many world-class restaurants.

 Coming to the Yukon has never been easier.
-Air North, Yukon’s Airline, now has a fleet of modern Boeing 737 jets and proudly offers affordable year-round service between Whitehorse Erik Nielsen International Airport and several gateway cities including Vancouver, Kelowna, Calgary, Edmonton, Yellowknife and Ottawa.
-They also have a fleet of turboprop HS-748s and ATR-42s offering scheduled and charter service to several points within the Yukon, N.W.T. and Alaska.
-In addition to Air North, Whitehorse also has year-round service from Vancouver with Air Canada, and direct service from Frankfurt, Germany with Condor Airlines.
+Air North, Yukon’s Airline (recently named best airline in Canada!) now has a fleet of modern jetliners based right here in the Yukon and proudly offers affordable year-round service between the Yukon and several major cities around Canada.
+In addition to Air North, Whitehorse also has year-round service from Vancouver with Air Canada, seasonal service from Calgary on WestJet, and seasonal service from Frankfurt, Germany with Condor Airlines.

-For those who prefer driving, many of the Yukon’s highways (including the famous Alaska Highway) are now fully paved and open year-round.
+For those who prefer driving, most highways to and from the Yukon (including the famous Alaska Highway) are now paved and open year-round.
 Our highways are regularly plowed and maintained and pass through some of the world’s most beautiful scenery.
-Drivers need to come prepared however, as services along the highways to and within the Yukon are often hundreds of kilometers apart, in some cases 500 km or more.
-There is also no phone or internet service along most of these highways.
-As a result it is essential that you plan your trip accordingly and pack the appropriate supplies and equipment.
+Drivers need to come prepared however, as towns and services along these highways are hundreds of kilometers apart, and there is no phone or internet service along the way.
+As a result it is essential that you plan your trip accordingly, use a reliable vehicle with good tires, and pack the appropriate fuel, supplies and equipment.
 For more information and current highway conditions please visit www.511yukon.ca.